4d/docs/docs/ViewPro/method-list.md

 The following rules apply:

 - Headers must remain in the same row and the resulting table range must overlap the original table range.
-- If the row count of the resized table is inferior to the initial row count, values inside cropped rows or columns are kept if they were not bound, otherwise they are removed.
+- If the row count of the resized table is inferior to the initial row count, values inside cropped rows or columns are kept if they were not bound to a [data context](#vp-set-data-context), otherwise they are deleted.
 - If the table expands on cells containing data:
 	- if rows are added, data is deleted,
 	- if columns are added, data are kept and are displayed in new columns.